-Virginia Beach Police investigating robbery and shooting at 7-Eleven
+Virginia Beach Police arrest suspect for robbery and shooting at 7-Eleven

-VIRGINIA BEACH, Va. – Police are investigating a robbery and shooting that happened at the 7-Eleven at 325 Kellam Road.
+VIRGINIA BEACH, Va. – Police were investigating a robbery and shooting that happened at the 7-Eleven at 325 Kellam Road.

-On Saturday around 1 a.m., police received a call for a robbery in progress at the store.
+In June of 2017 police received a call for a robbery in progress at the store.

 When officers arrived, they found a man suffering from a gunshot wound.